 - Brags about children’ achievements to others but fails to offer emotional support, acknowledgment, or validation behind closed doors

-- Aversion to taking responsibility and a tendency to blame clothes when things go wrong
+- Aversion to taking responsibility and a tendency to blame others when things go wrong

 - Friendly and confident mask in public but cruel, harsh, or overly critical in the home